Bounding the number of non-duplicates of the $q$-side in simple drawings of $K_{p,q}$: Proof of Theorem

-We first note that, for vertices $i$ and $j$ of the $p$-side, if the edges $iv$ and $jw$ of $K_{p,q}$ cross in $D$, then there exists a $4$-cycle that self-crosses in $D$ at least once.
-Indeed, as the graph is $K_{p,q}$ the edges $iw$ and $jv$ are also in $K_{p,q}$ and together with $iv$ and $jw$ induce a 4-cycle.
+For different vertices $i$ and $j$ of the $p$-side, if the edges $iu$ and $jv$ of $K_{p,q}$ cross each other in $D$, then there exists a $4$-cycle that self-crosses in $D$ at least once.
+Indeed, the edges $iu$, $jv$, $iv$, and $ju$ induce a self-crossing 4-cycle.